1910567890/1910567890-Water-Access-In-Maij-Ndogo/README.md

 7. I want to see national, provincial, and town data.

 ### Kay insights:
-Population 28M ,most people live in sokoto provinve Total cost to improve the infrastructure 154.49M and the budget is 146.74M 69% of water collectors are women
+1. Population 28M ,most people live in sokoto provinve
+2. Total cost to improve the infrastructure 154.49M and the budget is 146.74M
+3. 69% of water collectors are women
-64% of crime victims in water collection-related crimes are women Most of water victim_gender-related crimes against women occur on Friday and Saturday, and at 22:00 at night 66% of queue line for water access across all provinces are females
+4. 64% of crime victims in water collection-related crimes are women
+5. Most of water victim_gender-related crimes against women occur on Friday and Saturday, and at 22:00 at night
+6. 66% of queue line for water access across all provinces are females ,...etc